Working in an oilfield can be a lucrative profession; however, it is very dangerous work.

-When one or more of these parties files the claim, they can do so on behalf of all the other eligible family members, or everyone can file together (if eligible due to age, as minor children cannot file a legal claim themselves).
+When one or more of these parties file the claim, they can do so on behalf of all the other eligible family members, or everyone can file together (if eligible due to age, as minor children cannot file a legal claim themselves).

-If none of these parties pursue a wrongful death claim, the individual the court appoints as the estate’s personal representative can bring the claim on behalf of the wrongful death beneficiaries.
+If none of these parties pursue a wrongful death claim, the individual the court appoints as the estate’s representative can bring the claim on behalf of the wrongful death beneficiaries.

 When we advise who can file the claim, we then determine the value of your claim.
 This depends on the specific losses that your family suffered as a result of the death.